Lissy93/dl-sb-iac/.github/README.txt

 It's advisable to use a secret store for this.
 We use Supabase Vault.
-Or, you can pass secrets to Supabase, by running: supabase secrets set --env-file supabase/functions/.env
+Or, you can pass secrets to Supabase, by running:
+  - supabase secrets set --env-file supabase/functions/.env
+Or, to edit a single variable:
+  - supabase secrets set VAR_NAME=some_value

 ================================================================================